Akakura Terrain

 Akakura Kanko Hotel dominates the landscape; a striking upscale hotel that provides ski-in ski-out access via a beginner and easy intermediate trail.

-Akakan is the smaller Akakura ski resort, although it has a higher top elevation (1,500 m versus 1,200m), longer vertical (760 m versus 550m) and better lift infrastructure.
-Of the 7 lifts, one is a gondola and the others are quad chairs, some with hoods to provide protection during the massive snow storms.
+Akakan is the smaller Akakura Ski Resort, although it has a higher top elevation (1,500 m versus 1,200m), longer vertical (760 m versus 550m) and better lift infrastructure.
+The gondola has had a recent make-over and there are 3 quad chairs of which 2 have hoods which is nice for protection during the massive snowstorms.
+The top quad was changed to a triple and Kanko also has another triple chair lift.

 Lift Tickets